MadBomber/blog/_posts/engineering/2024-12-12-Gotting-Smart-with-Agebt99.md

 Welcome to the first article in a series that introduces the Ruby gem [**agent99**](https://rubygems.org/gems/agent99), which provides a reference implementation framework for the execution and management of software agents.
 If you're eager to jump right in, feel free to visit the [software repository](https://github.com/MadBomber/agent99).

-> **NOTE:** Some of the Ruby agent code shown in this article is conceptual.
-For the most up-to-date and complete examples, please refer to the [agent99 repo](https://github.com/MadBomber/agent99/tree/main/examples).

 ## Background

 I've been developing software systems since I wrote my first computer program in the fall of 1970.
 It was a one-liner in APL - A Programming Language.
 Of course, all programs in APL are essentially one-liners.
 I'm very happy that I've been using Ruby since 2005.